wp-plugins/woocommerce-ajax-filters/readme.txt

 == Changelog ==

+* 1.1.0
+    - CSS and JavaScript files minimized
+* 1.0.2
-* 1.0.2 - better support for older PHP versions
+    - better support for older PHP versions
 * 1.0.1 is the first public version